shakes76/PatternAnalysis-2023/recognition/45339961_ViT/README.md

 results_path:       Folder to store images of results
 ```

+Note that, if the user wishes to show any plots, then one must close these plots so the model can continue.
+Furthermore, the test accuracy will be printed once the model has finished testing.

 # 4. Results
 ## 4.1.
 Data Preprocessing
 The dataset contains only a training and test folder, so a validation set was made by splitting the training data based on the patient ID.
 This was done to ensure no data leakage occurred, in that the model would not be tested on patient data that it had already seen during training.
 After this data split was completed (using a standard 80/20 split [6]), the datasets were shaped like: